 The Pickelhaube helmet is from the German Pickel, ‘point’ or ‘pickaxe’, and Haube, ‘bonnet’, a general word for ‘headgear’, also Pickelhelm, is a spiked helmet that was worn in the 19th and 20th centuries by Prussian and German military, firefighters and police.

-The Pickelhaube is closely associated with the Prussian Army, which adopted it in 1842–43, the helmet was widely imitated by other armies during that period.
+The Prussian Army, which adopted the Pickelhaube between 1842 and 1843, is closely associated with the helmet, which was widely copied by other armies during that period.

-The Pickelhaube can been seen is use today as part of ceremonial wear in the militaries of certain countries, such as Sweden, Chile, and Colombia.
+The Pickelhaube is still worn as part of ceremonial attire by the military of some nations, such as Sweden, Chile and Colombia.

 Other names for Pickelhaube